Royal Pavilion in Brighton

 Discover the wondrous pleasure palace built for King George IV as a seaside escape from his busy life in London.
 Situated right in the centre of beautiful Brighton, a short walk from the seaside, the Royal Pavilion was also used by King William IV and Queen Victoria during their lifetimes.
 Designed with the aesthetics of China and India in mind, the inside of the Pavilion is just as breathtaking as the outside.

-Explore the beauty and majesty of The Banqueting Room, the Prince Regent Gallery, The Great Kitchen, The Saloon, The Music Room and the Royal Bedrooms, as well as wandering through the peaceful and pretty gardens.
-With so much beauty to see and so much rich history to find our about, this is one of the must-do activities for any trip to Brighton.
+Explore the beauty and majesty of The Banqueting Room, the Prince Regent Gallery, The Great Kitchen, The Saloon, The Music Room and the Royal Bedrooms, as well as wander through the peaceful and pretty gardens.
+With so much beauty to see and so much rich history to find out about, this is one of the must-do activities for any trip to Brighton.

 Schedule